Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Azure Private Link and Azure Private Endpoint provide access to Azure Platform-as-a-service (PaaS) services using private IP addresses.
 However, Azure Private DNS Zone is needed for DNS record resolution.
 Creation of Azure Private Zones for every application that needs to access Azure PaaS services is a management and maintenance challenge.

 Azure Private DNS Zone Group helps is grouping the Private Link connections by Azure Services (blob, queue, table, sql, etc.) using an Azure Private Zone per service.

-Below are the policies which helps grouping per Azure service.
+Enterprises can create central Azure Private Zones and policies discussed below will auto-provision connections between Private Link/Endpoint and Private DNS Zone.

 | Policy Name  |Azure Service    |
 |:-------------|:----------------|